calebweinreb/SNUB/paper.md

 SNUB is a flexible general-purpose tool that complements more specialized packages such as rastermap [@rastermap] and Bento [@bento].
 The rastermap interface, for example, is hard-coded for the display of neural activity rasters, ROIs and 2D embeddings of neural activity.
 Bento is hard-coded for the display of neural activity rasters, behavioral videos and behavioral annotations.
 SNUB can reproduce either of these configurations and is especially useful when one wishes to include additional types of data or more directly customize the way that data is rendered.

 The graphics in SNUB are powered by vispy [@vispy].
 SNUB includes wrappers for several dimensionality reduction methods, including rastermap [@rastermap] for ordering raster plots and UMAP [@umap] for 2D scatter plots.
 Fast video loading is enabled by vidio [@vidio].
+The app icon was adapted from a drawing contributed to scidraw by Luigi Petrucco  [@petrucco_2020_3925903].

 # Acknowledgements